ljsinclair/featurebase-docs/docs/community/com-ingest/com-ingest-manage.md

 * SQL ingest
 * Kafka ingest

-{: .warning}
->There is a `0(n^2)` ingest complexity when ingesting mutex fields with many values on FeatureBase Clusters.
->A FeatureBase Cluster must determine if pre-existing values need to be cleared when ingesting mutex fields with many values.

-{: .warning}
-The ingestion process must detect if existing values should be cleared when ingesting mutex fields with unique values on FeatureBase Clusters.

-This introduces an increased complexity of `O(n^2)` because each ingested row must be compared against each row in the field.

 ## CSV ingest

 Learn how to build CSV source files and the ingest flags you use to import your data.